AP® World History: Modern

 Answering MCQs appears simple, but the correct answer can differ by a small margin.
 Here, we’ll show you strategies to approach the right answer in AP World History MCQs.

 FRQs can trouble you if you don’t know the right strategy.
-See our detailed how-to article for tips on answering each type of AP World History free-response question.
+See our detailed how-to article for expert tips on answering each type of AP World History free-response question.

 Don’t forget that the SAQ section accounts for 20% of your total score!
 Check out our high-quality examples and study strategies to help you do well on this section.